mbadolato/iTerm2-Color-Schemes/README.md

 The AtelierSulphurpool theme was created by [atelierbram](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/sulphurpool/)

 The Batman, Spiderman, and The Hulk themes were created by [pyrophos](https://github.com/pyrophos)

+The ENCOM theme was created by [Josh Braun](http://wideaperture.net)

 If there are other color schemes you'd like to see included, drop me a line!